axibase/atsd/integration/spss/statistics/README.md

 ---

-## Exporting Data from ATSD into CSV Files
+## Exporting Data into CSV Files

-ATSD provides a web-based SQL console to export query results into various data formats including Excel, CSV, and JSON, with optional metadata composed according to the [W3C Model for Tabular Data](../../../sql/api.md#metadata).
+The built-in [SQL Console](../../../sql/sql-console.md) allows exporting query results into various data formats including Excel, CSV, and JSON, with optional metadata composed according to the [W3C Model for Tabular Data](../../../sql/api.md#metadata).

-> If you don't have an ATSD instance available, [weights.csv](resources/weights.csv) and [prices.csv](resources/prices.csv) are provided for your convenience.
+> If you don't have an ATSD installed, [weights.csv](resources/weights.csv) and [prices.csv](resources/prices.csv) are provided for your convenience.
 These files contain the output of the SQL queries listed below.

 ### Prices